eyeson-team/eyeson-ruby/README.md

 - Tryout end date
 - Number of videomeetings total (obtained by count of events for videomeetings)
 - Number of videomeetings for each integration (obtained by count of events for specific integration)
+- Number of presentations
+- Number of screencastings

 # Events

 - User registered account
 - User made a videomeeting (+ system info)

+# Accounts/Intercom API:

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).